 Do you feel overwhelmed?
 Are you constantly heading to and fro and never able to actually be where you are?
 Are you feeling like “life will be better when?”

-A new year is almost here.
-And I want you to really take a look at yourself.
+I want you to really take a look at yourself.
 Figure out your hats.
-Figure out which ones you can give a rest – to give yourself a rest.
+Figure out which ones you can give a rest—to give yourself a rest.

 The world will not fall apart if you can’t do it all.
 The earth will not stop turning.
 In fact, I think you will feel less of a weight.
 If you don’t feel like you are having to carry it all.